DeaconSeals/comp-2210/docs/term/2025-summer/syllabus/syllabus.md

-University expects that for each credit hour awarded, an appropriately prepared student will complete an average of 3-3.5 hours of academic work per week over the length of a 15 week semester.*" This time estimate is independent of instructional mode.
+University expects that for each credit hour awarded, an appropriately prepared student will complete an average of 3-3.5 hours of academic work per week over the length of a 15 week semester.*" This time estimate is independent of instructional mode, so although this course is being offered Online Asynchronous, you should plan on spending the same amount of preparation, work, and “in class” time on this course as you would if you were taking the course face-to-face.
+Also, since this course is being offered in a compressed 11 week format, the expected amount of time per week is effectively 50% more.

-This course carries four credit hours, so at a minimum, an "appropriately prepared" student (read: you did great in COMP 1210) would be expected to spend 12-14 hours each week working on this course.
+This course carries four credit hours, so at a minimum, an "appropriately prepared" student (read: you did great in COMP 1210) would be expected to spend 16-18 hours each week working on this course.
 Regardless of the specifics, you are expected to allocate an appropriate amount of time for this course.